 Patient registries and natural history studies are vital tools for orphan drug researchers, who often struggle with limited understanding of diseases and sparse data due to small patient numbers.
-In the second installment of the Premier Voices podcast with Angi Robinson, Vice President, Clinical Development Services, Rare Disease & Pediatrics, and Juliet Moritz, Executive Director, Program Strategy, Rare Disease and Pediatrics/Patient Engagement, we look at what patient registries and natural history studies are, how they differ, and when each approach makes sense.
+In the second installment of the Premier Voices podcast with Angi Robinson, Vice President, Clinical Development Services, Rare Disease & Pediatrics, and Juliet Moritz, Vice President, Patient and Stakeholder Engagement, we look at what patient registries and natural history studies are, how they differ, and when each approach makes sense.

 Fundamentally speaking, the initial steps toward approving a rare disease treatment are similar to those for treating more common afflictions.
 It starts with a foundational understanding of the disease, how the study drug works, and the projected preclinical and clinical study designs.